-Simpson College's COVID protocols are, in accordance with recommendations from the U.S. Centers for Disease Control and Prevention, determined based on factors including campus and surrounding community transmission rates.
-Students who test positive for COVID are required to follow the College's protocols for isolation and quarantine.
-Updated information on Simpson COVID protocols, including for mask use and isolation/quarantine, can be found at https://simpson.edu/covid19.
+Simpson College's COVID protocols are, in accordance with recommendations from the U.S. Centers for Disease Control and Prevention, determined based on factors including campus and surrounding

 DINING SERVICES

 All full-time residential students must have a meal/food plan.
 The meal system is based on a number of meals per week (i.e., 19 meals weekly, 12 meals weekly, or 7 meals weekly) combined with a Flex Dollar amount.
 The number in the plan is the number of meal swipes the student has each week to use on campus.
 Students can use a meal swipe to purchase an "all you can eat" meal at Pfeiffer or can apply the swipe to a menu selection (meal equivalent) through the Meal Exchange Program at one of the venues in Kent Campus Center; in each eatery in Kent, one meal swipe will have several meal equivalency options.
 The student's ID card must be presented at the register.
 Students can also use flex dollars or pay cash/credit to make different/additional purchases.
 Students may also purchase Add-On Flex Dollars through food service and receive a 20% bonus.